luuquang200/Assignment-QL/README.md

 2. **Clone the repository**: Clone the source code to your local machine.

-3. **Install the Newtonsoft.Json package**: Navigate to the project directory and run the following command to add the Newtonsoft.Json package to the project:
+3. **Navigate to the project directory**: Navigate to the project directory using the following command:
     ```
     cd Assignment-QL\HomeProject
     ```
+4. **Install the Newtonsoft.Json package**: Run the following command to add the Newtonsoft.Json package to the project:
     ```
     dotnet add package Newtonsoft.Json
     ```